Tracey Boakye

 Tracey Boakye (born 7 January 1991) is a Ghanaian actress, film producer and entrepreneur.

 Early life and education

-Tracey was born and raised in Kumasi.
+Boakye was born and raised in Kumasi.
 She started her education at Glory Vel School (Kumasi) and Bower Park School (Romford, UK) and moved to Ghana to continue her secondary education at Angel Educational Complex.

 Career

 Boakye started her career in the Kumawood industry after dropping out of school to pursue acting.
-She made her debut in the 2010 film Cicera and has since then appeared in many Ghanaian movies such as Beware, Poposipopo, Menam Na Metete, The Devil Between My Legs, Away Bus, and others.
+She made her debut in the 2010 film Cicera.
+She has subsequently appeared in many Ghanaian movies such as Beware, Poposipopo, Menam Na Metete, The Devil Between My Legs, and Away Bus.